 The timing of Phase 3 trials and the other supportive studies will be dependent on obtaining adequate financing to support the execution of these activities and for other working capital expenditures, as well as feedback from the FDA.
-We began certain supportive studies in September 2012 and, subject to the availability of sufficient funding, we intend to commence Phase 3 trials in early 2013.
-Assuming successful completion and outcome of the additional Phase 3 trials, we would expect to file a New Drug Application for Impracor in 2014.
+Upon receipt of such financing, we anticipate initiating the supportive studies and Phase 3 trials in late 2012 and early 2013.
+Assuming successful completion and outcome of the additional Phase 3 trials, we would expect to file the New Drug Application in 2014.